-TIME: The Trustee from the Class of 2024 will serve a three-year, non-renewable term.
+TIME: The Trustee from the Class of 2025 will serve a three-year, non-renewable term.
 The senior recommended shall be considered and voted on by the Trustees at the Spring Board Meeting and shall become a Trustee upon completing all requirements for graduation.
 Each newly-elected Trustee attends a New Trustee Orientation session prior to their first Fall Board Meeting.

-The Board of Trustees meets twice on campus and once off-campus in a retreat format each year.
-Board Meetings begin on Friday morning and continue through Saturday mid-day.
-For any Trustee who arrives in town on Thursday, traditionally the Board holds a Trustee dinner that evening.
-The main plenary session (business meeting) of each Board Meeting is typically scheduled on the fourth Saturday in October, the first Saturday in February, and the first Saturday in May.
-The Saturday plenary session usually adjourns by 12:30 p.m.
-Trustees are asked to attend all regular and special meetings and are required to attend at least 50 percent of all scheduled meetings during the three-year term.
+For the next three academic years (beginning in 2025-2026), all Board of Trustees Meetings- Fall, Winter, and Spring-will be held on campus.
+In addition, over these three years, the Fall and Spring Meetings will occur around Homecoming (Fall) and Commencement (Spring).
+For any Trustee who arrives in town on the evening prior to the Board Meeting, traditionally the Board holds a Trustee dinner that evening.
+Trustees should plan on attending all regular and special meetings and are required to attend at least 50 percent of all scheduled meetings during the three-year term.
 When the Young Trustees have finished their term of service, we expect them to stay in touch with Cornell while exploring ways to make additional contributions to the College's strength and excellence.

 TALENT: Trustees are not elected to represent special constituencies.
-The member of the class of 2024 who becomes a Trustee is not a representative of the class to the Board.
+The member of the class of 2025 who becomes a Trustee is not a representative of the class to the Board.
 Trustees are nominated and selected to serve because of their professional experience, their personal integrity, and their ability to think creatively about ways to enhance Cornell's reputation and its competitiveness in the educational marketplace.
 A recent graduate of Cornell may not have the professional experience, the personal contacts, and the financial resources that other Trustees often have, but the graduate can bring to the job the essential qualities of good character, sound judgment, and strong commitment to Cornell College.

 Trustees bring their opinions and unique perspectives to the meetings.
 We value the diversity of their viewpoints, and we encourage the free and frank exchange of ideas.
 The ultimate concern of a Trustee, however, must be Cornell College-its mission, its excellence, and the ways and means to ensure its successful future.
-The Trustee from the Class of 2024 will have the opportunity to participate in the governance of Cornell College at its highest level.
+The Trustee from the Class of 2025 will have the opportunity to participate in the governance of Cornell College at its highest level.
 The Trustee will share this experience as an equal partner with the other members of the Board.
 The Trustee will be expected to analyze data, review proposals, participate in conversations about the issues presented at the meetings, and vote when the questions are called.

 TREASURE: Each Trustee is asked to invest financially in Cornell's future.
 That investment is a tangible and important expression of a Trustee's commitment to the College.
-We will ask the Young Trustee of the Class of 2024 to make that commitment through regular contributions to the Cornell Fund.
+We will ask the Young Trustee of the Class of 2025 to make that commitment through regular contributions to the Cornell Fund.